seolaoh/hokulea/README.md

 # Hokulea

+> Hokulea is a Polynesian double-hulled voyaging canoe.
+Hōkūle‘a (“Star of Gladness”), a zenith star of Hawai‘i, which appeared to him growing ever brighter in a dream.
+[Source](https://worldwidevoyage.hokulea.com/vessels/hokulea/)

 Hokulea is a library to provide the altda providers for a derivation pipeline built with [kona](https://github.com/anton-rs/kona) to understand eigenDA blobs, following the [kona book](https://op-rs.github.io/kona/protocol/derive/providers.html#implementing-a-custom-data-availability-provider) recommendation (also see this [comment](https://github.com/anton-rs/kona/pull/862#issuecomment-2515038089)).

 ## Dependencies